 Evaluation survey: a specific type of survey designed to assess employee productivity and their value to the company.
-There are various types of this survey, including supervisors evaluating their direct subordinate, employees evaluating their supervisors, peer-to-peer evaluations, etc.
+There are various types of this survey, including supervisors evaluating their direct subordinates, employees evaluating their supervisors, peer-to-peer evaluations, etc.

 Engagement survey: measures the level of dedication and investment employees feel for their work and the overall work of the company.

 Exit interview: feedback from existing employees gathered to identify any organizational issues and improve employee retention.

 As we’ve already stated, surveys are a very useful tool in gathering information, but before you choose to occupy everyone’s time (no matter how briefly), you must carefully consider what type of information you’re looking for, whether your questions will provide the desired information, and whether a survey is the best way to obtain it.
 If you have considered these questions and think that a survey is the best way to do it, here are a few tips on how to make your surveys count…

 Respect the employees’ time: Regardless of how important surveys may be, always be aware that they take the employees away from their actual work.
 Don’t send a survey for every tiny issue, and when you do, try to keep it as short as possible.
 If it is a large-scale survey that contains a large volume of questions, try and limit those to once or twice a year.